fwanderse/c2pa-c/docs/context.md

 # Giving context to the SDK for Readers and Builder

 The `Context` class is the recommended way to configure the C2PA C++ library.
-A Context holds the configuration and settings used by `Reader` and `Builder` for verification, signing, and manifest handling.
+A Context holds the SDK configuration and settings used by `Reader` and `Builder`.

 ## What is Context?